guanzhou-zhao/stylishsite/README.md

 # stylishsite
-A flexalbe stylish functional site in html css
+A portfolio site in HTML, Bootstrap, JavaScript.